shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 For more information, please refer to our [Captcha Documentation](https://developers.shopware.com/developers-guide/implementing-your-own-captcha/).

 ### Redis backend and doctrine cache
-Redis can now be used as a cache provider for the backend and model caches.
+Redis may now be used as a cache provider for the backend and model caches.
 Here is an example:

 ```
     'model' => [